This is the second stage in enforcing school enrolment: after you have

-If it's known or suspected the recipients of the enrolment notice have a language background other than English, the notice should be provided in their first language.
+If it's known or suspected the recipients don't use English as their main langauge, the notice should be provided in their main language.
 Forms are available in Vietnamese, Arabic, Cantonese, Turkish and Mandarin.

 If the notice is not available in the language required, contact the Department on